Home

 You are still my number one girl :)

-July 11, 2008: I am still working on updating this page with more details on Elley's illness and useful information along with a bunch of happy memories and pictures to cover everything before February, 2008.
-Since Elley died so recently (and my cat died 5 weeks later), I will be taking some time (possibly weeks) before completing this page.
+January 16, 2012: I am still working on updating this page with more details on Elley's illness and useful information along with a bunch of happy memories and pictures to cover everything before February, 2008.

 Videos on YouTube of Elley and Bodhi below: